 “No,” admitted Damien.
 “I never saw you do anything in terms of anything what we’re being charged with criminally…”

 “The first time I saw fraud, what happened?
 What did I do?”

 “Yeah, we did all the stuff to address it, and fire [Sebastian] and secured everything…”

 “So,” asked Donovan, “how could I take a fucking plea when I didn’t do anything?”

 After every meeting Donovan immediately emailed the file to Chmelir; his attorney then forwarded them to the U.S. Attorney’s Office in Washington D.C.

-In August 2014, Blayne pled guilty to the Capital Blu Ponzi scheme and shortly after, he was sentenced to nine years.
+In August 2014, Sebastian pled guilty to the Capital Blu Ponzi scheme and shortly after, he was sentenced to nine years.
 Nine years on top of the three years he’d been sentenced to for the Orlando Ponzi scheme.
 Twelve years to be served in the Federal Bureau of Prisons.